URV-cheminformatics/PDB-CAT/README.md

 Additionally, before the classification the program checks if there are any mutations in the sequence.
 To do this, the program searches for the aminoacids sequence (located in SEQRES lines of PDB file) and compares them to a reference sequence.
 If there are any differences, the program reports that there is a mutation, where is it, how many gaps has the chain sequence and what is the % of identity to reference sequence.

+## MODIFICATION

-Every cell where user needs to modify information is marked with numeric point.
+Every code cell where user needs to modify information is marked with numeric point.
 There are 4 points.
 In point 3, user need to make a STOP and to modify the first output.
 Then, the program can carry on the previous functions.

 ## INPUT
 This code has two parts.